zingale/electron_positron_cxx/README.md

 The driver uses OpenMP to parallelize over the points in the table.

+> [!NOTE]
+> OpenMP is not currently supported on a Mac with Apple Clang.

 ## Tests

 There are a large number of tests that exercise different parts of the